-The Advisor has agreed to advance organization and offering expenses on behalf of the Company (including legal, accounting, and other expenses attributable to the organization, but excluding upfront selling commissions, dealer manager fees and stockholder servicing fees) through the first anniversary of the date on which escrow is released.
-The Company will reimburse the Advisor for all such advanced expenses ratably over a 60 month period following the first anniversary of the date escrow is released.
+The Advisor has agreed to advance organization and offering expenses on behalf of the Company (including legal, accounting, and other expenses attributable to the organization, but excluding upfront selling commissions, dealer manager fees and stockholder servicing fees) through the first anniversary of the date on which the proceeds from escrow are released.
+The Company will reimburse the Advisor for all such advanced expenses ratably over a 60 month period following the first anniversary of the date the proceeds from escrow are released.

-As of March 31, 2018 and December 31, 2017, the Advisor and its affiliates have incurred organization and offering expenses on the Company's behalf of approximately \$3.6 million and \$3.0 million, respectively.
-These organization and offering expenses are not recorded in the accompanying consolidated balance sheets because such costs are not the Company's liability until the date on which the escrow is released.
+As of June 30, 2018 and December 31, 2017, the Advisor and its affiliates have incurred organization and offering expenses on the Company's behalf of approximately \$4.2 million and \$3.0 million, respectively.
+These organization and offering expenses are not recorded in the accompanying consolidated balance sheets because such costs are not the Company's liability until the date on which the proceeds from escrow are released.
 When recorded by the Company, organizational expenses will be expensed as incurred, and offering expenses will be charged to stockholders' equity.
 Any amount due to the Advisor but not paid will be recognized as a liability on the balance sheet.